-Researching the word “funnest” and its close relation “funner” turned out to be a lot less fun than I had hoped.
-The opinions are so varied that I became completely engrossed and frustrated and forgot to call my mother on her birthday.
-Sorry, Mom.
+Researching the word “funnest” and its close relation “funner” turned out to be a lot less fun than I had hoped — or at least more complicated.

 First, the easy part.
 Everyone agrees that “fun” was originally just a noun.
 For example, you could say, “We had fun,” which is the grammatical equivalent of “We had cake.”
-Fun is more of an abstract thing than cake, but they're both nouns.
-People at the same party may disagree about whether they had fun, whereas they would probably all agree that they had cake, but “fun” and “cake” are both nouns.
+Fun is more of a concept whereas cake is more of a thing, but they're both nouns.
+“Cake” may jump out at you more as one of those people-places-and-things concrete nouns we’ve talked about before, but “fun” is also a noun.
+It’s an abstract noun.

 ‘Fun,’ the Adjective